Stichodactyla toxin

 Stichodactyla toxin (ShK, ShkT) is a 35-residue basic peptide from the sea anemone Stichodactyla helianthus that blocks a number of potassium channels.
 Related peptides form a conserved family of protein domains known as the ShkT domain.
 Another well-studied toxin of the family is BgK from Bunodosoma granulifera.

-An analogue of ShK called ShK-186 or Dalazatide is in human trials as a therapeutic for autoimmune diseases.
+An analogue of the toxin called Dalazatide is in human trials as a therapeutic for autoimmune diseases.